 As part of our commitment to safeguarding and child protection we fully support the government's Prevent Strategy.

-Staff and Governors have completed the DfE's Channel General Awareness training and several of the academy's policies reference The Duty.
+Staff and Governors have completed the prevent e-learning provided by the Home Office and several of the academy's policies reference The Duty.
 Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being radicalised.
 Our Head Teacher has completed a more in-depth face to face session on Prevent as our safeguarding lead.
 Where we are concerned about about the safety and welfare of our pupils in this connection we will follow the procedures laid down and refer to the Channel programme.